mikemaio11/bipartite-graph/README.md

 a line "1 2" followed by a line "1 3".
 This does not need to be repeated for the opposite direction, so "2 1" is not neccassary.

+The graph does not need to be connected.

 Example input files and their corresponding outputs are provided in /example_inputs and /example_outputs respectively.